 What was so special about the faith of Abraham?
-In what ways did Abraham demonstrate his faith, and what lessons can we learn from it?
+In what ways did Abraham demonstrate his faith, and what lessons can we learn from the father of the faithful?

 The apostle Paul wrote about Abraham’s faith in Romans 4:3: “For what does the Scripture say?
-‘Abraham believed God, and it was accounted to him for righteousness.’”
+‘Abraham believed God, and it was accounted to him for righteousness’” (emphasis added throughout).